Skip to main contentSkip to main navigationSkip to footer content

 Each year, one researcher will be selected from all nominations submitted who is exemplary in their research productivity.
 The award, made annually, includes:

-• A plaque will be given to the researcher for personal display, and their name will be added to the permanent display in Bray Hall listing all winners over the years.
+• A plaque will be given to the researcher for personal display, and their name will be added to the permanent display in Bray Hall listing all annual awardees.

-The recipient will present a campus-wide research seminar during the fall semester.
-The award will be highlighted at venues that include Board of Trustees meetings, the ESF web site, ESF Alumni magazine, local newspapers, and the Office of Research Programs (ORP) Research Times.
+The recipient will present a campus-wide research seminar during the following academic year.
+The award will be highlighted at venues that include Academic Governance meetings and ESF all-campus communications.

 Nomination Procedure

-All college members are invited to write a confidential letter to nominate a potential Exemplary Researcher for 2022.
-This letter should be sent to Dylan Parry (dparry@esf.edu), Co-Chair, Committee on Research (CoR) by Monday, March 21, 2022.
+All faculty members, chairs, and administrators are invited to write a confidential letter to nominate a potential Exemplary Researcher for 2024.
+Nominators must have permission from the nominee before making the nomination.
+Self-nomination is allowed.
+This letter should be sent to Chang Geun Yoo (cyoo05@esf.edu), Chair of the Committee on Research and Scholarship by Friday, March 24, 2024.
 At this preliminary stage, a summary of the overall scope of the potential candidate’s qualifications will suffice.
-While nominees in all categories are welcome, this year we particularly encourage nominations of individuals in the early career stage.

-Following initial review and assessment by COR and Vice President for Research, additional materials may be sought.
-Applicants will be fully reviewed by COR and may include input from additional reviewers with expertise in the nominees’ field.
-The recipient will be selected by the Vice President for Research in view of recommendations by the COR, and the award will be announced in a timely manner.
+Following initial review and assessment by the CRS and Vice President for Research, additional materials may be sought.
+Applicants will be fully reviewed by the Committee on Research and Scholarship (CRS) and may include input from additional reviewers with expertise in the nominees’ field.
+The recipient will be selected by the Vice President for Research in view of recommendations by the CRS, and the award will be announced in a timely manner.

 John Stella | Vice President for Research